 Cavalry, artillery, and Baggage Trains may not enter swamp terrain.

-You cannot end your move in an enemy’s FoF without moving into contact.
+You cannot end your move in an enemy’s FoF without moving into contact unless in cover.

 It does not matter if the unit moves through a single patch of woods, or through woods, hills, and streams, it moves 2/3 instead of a full move.
 It is sometimes easier to imagine that units always move 2/3 unless they remain entirely in clear terrain when they can move 3/3.
 Of course, you still pay another third for other non-terrain reasons (consult the chart on the back of the rule book).